corda/corda-docs-portal/content/en/docs/corda-os/4.0/network-map.md

 * **maxMessageSize**:
 Maximum allowed size in bytes of an individual message sent over the wire.
-Note that attachments are a special case and may be fragmented for streaming transfer, however, an individual transaction or flow message may not be larger than this value.

 * **maxTransactionSize**: